 4.4 Special warnings and precautions for use

+Enterohepatic circulation

 The mechanism of action of odevixibat requires that the enterohepatic circulation of bile acids and bile salt transport into biliary canaliculi is preserved.
 Conditions, medications or surgical procedures that impair either gastrointestinal motility, or enterohepatic circulation of bile acids, including bile salt transport to biliary canaliculi have the potential to reduce the efficacy of odevixibat.
 For this reason, e.g. patients with PFIC2 who have a complete absence or lack of function of Bile Salt Export Pump (BSEP) protein (i.e. patients with BSEP3 subtype of PFIC2) will not respond to odevixibat.

-There are limited or no clinical data with odevixibat in PFIC subtypes other than 1 and 2.
+There are limited clinical data with odevixibat in PFIC subtypes other than 1 and 2.

-Patients with severe hepatic impairment (Child-Pugh C) have not been studied (see section 5.2).
-Periodic liver function tests should be considered for patients with severe hepatic impairment.
+Diarrhoea

 Diarrhoea has been reported as a common adverse reaction when taking odevixibat.
 Diarrhoea may lead to dehydration.
 Patients should be monitored regularly to ensure adequate hydration during episodes of diarrhoea (see section 4.8).
+Treatment interruption or discontinuation may be required for persistent diarrhoea.

+Liver monitoring
-ALT and AST elevations were observed in patients receiving odevixibat (see section 4.8).
-Liver function tests should be monitored in patients prior to start and during treatment with odevixibat.

-For patients with liver function test elevations, more frequent monitoring should be considered.
+Elevations in liver enzymes and bilirubin levels have been observed in patients treated with odevixibat.
+Assessment of liver function tests is recommended for all patients prior to initiating odevixibat, with monitoring per standard clinical practice.
+For patients with liver function test elevations and severe hepatic impairment (Child-Pugh C), more frequent monitoring is to be considered.

+Fat-soluble vitamin absorption

-Assessment of fat-soluble vitamin levels (Vitamins A, D, E) and international normalised ratio (INR) are recommended for all patients prior to initiating Bylvay, with monitoring per standard clinical practice.
+Assessment of fat-soluble vitamin (FSV) levels (Vitamins A, D, E) and international normalised ratio (INR) are recommended for all patients prior to initiating odevixibat, with monitoring per standard clinical practice.
+If FSV deficiency is diagnosed, supplemental therapy should be prescribed.

-Treatment with odevixibat may impact the absorption of fat-soluble medicinal products (see section 4.5).

 4.5 Interaction with other medicinal products and other forms of interaction